huwenboshi/covid/docs/freq.md

-# Trans-ethnic analysis of significant COVID-19 GWAS associations
+# Allele frequencies of SNPs significantly associated with COVID-19

 ## Summary
-Here, I look at the allele frequencies of the genetic variants potentially associated (\\( p < 5 \times 10^{-8}\\) ) with COVID-19 in diverse populations, to assess the likelihood that the same genetic associations can be reproduced in different populations.
+Here, I look at the allele frequencies of the genetic variants significantly associated (\\( p < 5 \times 10^{-8}\\) ) with COVID-19 in diverse populations, to assess the potential of replicability of the association in different populations.
+Please note that additional allele frequency information is also available in the published GWAS summary statistics data files.

 ## Results